MultiverseLearningProducts/swe/src/bootcamp/wk3/day4.md

         })
 })
 ```
 Powerful!
-Finally what if we make a typo and want to update our restaurant?
-Now this is more involved.
+But what if we make a typo and want to update our restaurant?
+This is more involved.
 We need to provide the user with the form they used to create the restaurant, populated with the current values.
 We then need a new update route to post the new values too.

-Lets create a new route that will serve an edit template to the user.
-Some thing like this.
+Lets create a new route that will serve an edit template to the user:

 ```javascript
 app.get('/restaurants/:id/edit', async (req, res) => {